 Had you tried to lose weight before?

-Describe your weight-loss program.
+Describe the program you used to successfully lose weight.
 How did you get started?

 Did you give up any favorite foods?